wiringa/ArcPy-Feature-Image-Exporter/README.md

 # ArcPy Feature Image Exporter

 Export images from layouts in ArcGIS for Desktop as JPEGs or PNGs, one per feature based on a unique field in a single layer.
 Single layer uniqueness supported, but may be used with multiple layers and data frames.

-This script is not intended to run outside of ArcGIS and is packaged with a toolbox.

 ## Parameters/Usage